MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - Fix: Security Portal events might have missed ancestors details for short lived processes
 - Fix: Major performance issues on macOS when Network Protection is set to Audit mode

+- **(GA) Mac devices receive built-in protection**

+Tamper protection is turned on in block mode by default.
+This setting helps secure your Mac against threats.
+To learn more, see [Protect macOS security settings with tamper protection](built-in-protection.md).

 ### Aug-2023 (Build: 101.23062.0016  | Release version: 20.123062.16.0)

 | Build:             | **101.23062.0016**    |